ModelEarth/community-data/README.md

 Pre-processed state, county and zipcode data for the [model.earth](https://model.earth) project.

-Most data resides in our [state folders](https://github.com/modelearth/community-data/tree/master/us/state).
+Most data currently resides in our [community-data/us/state](https://github.com/modelearth/community-data/tree/master/us/state) subfolders.

 Our Python pipeline has not yet been implimented.
 The following orginated from the [Public Tree Map Pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline).
 We may instead just use Github Actions.
 Here are links to our [Github&nbsp;Actions&nbsp;samples](https://model.earth/community/projects/#github-actions).

-## Running the Pipeline Locally
+## Running the Pipeline Locally (We're not currently using this.
+Using GitHub Actions instead)

 Prerequisites:
 - `make`